GreatSealUSA/GreatSealUSA_Art/Did_You_Write_The_Book_Of_Love/Democracy_Wihtout_Love_Compassion.md

 We don't need sponsorships, we need to dig deeper, { Unrestricted, Uncut, Public Domain licensing gems }

-"Who give more than they take" - Vince Gilligan, February 2025
+"Who give more than they take" - Vince Gilligan on February 15, 2025